enceka/SharpS1GetRoot/README.md

 # SharpS1GetRoot
 For Sharp Android One S1

-But NOT support the version after 00WW_5_180
+But NOT support the version after 00WW_5_180,it'll brick your phone

 # How To
 ## before Android 9 via CVE-2019-2215